spatie/docs.spatie.be-old/resources/views/image/v1/image-manipulations/watermarks.md

 ![Example](https://docs.spatie.be/images/image/example-watermark-resize.jpg)

-> You might want to use a higher resolution watermark for your images.

 As you can see in the example above.
 The watermark automatically resized itself to be contained within the given dimension but also keep the aspect ratio the same.

 ### Watermark fit resize